FLARE-forecast/SUNP-data/README.md

 # SUNP-data

 ## Overview
-- Using Github Actions to run the forecast scripts when data is uploaded to each gateway.
+- Using Github Actions to run the forecast scripts at 5AM and 7AM every day.
-- Check the status of each gateway.
+- Check the forecast result.
+If it is down, send the email to sensor manager.

 For detailed documentation, please refer to our [wiki](https://github.com/FLARE-forecast/flare-forecast.github.io/wiki).